readthedocs/template/docs/deepsea.rst

 Jian Zhou, Olga G. Troyanskaya. **Predicting the Effects of Noncoding Variants with Deep learning-based Sequence Model.** Nature Methods (2015).

+To refer to the `supplemental feature table <https://s3-us-west-2.amazonaws.com/humanbase-dev/deepsea/examples/41588_2019_420_MOESM9_ESM.csv>`_ which has all the profiles used to train DeepSEA.

 Input
 ------------